thequietlife/homelab/README.md

 Goals:
 1. Ensure home network is secure
-2. Then set up a separate network where I can learn malware analysis.
+2. Then set up a separate network where I can homelab